Celsius273/Polaris/README.md

 Polaris
 =======

-An ikaruga/touhou-like vertical scrolling shooter game created in Winter, 2010/2011, programmed in Pythong
+An ikaruga/touhou-like vertical scrolling shooter game created in Winter, 2010/2011, programmed in Python